Hans Hofmann: Work and exhibitions

-Hofmann's art is generally distinguished by its rigorous concern with pictorial structure and unity, development of spatial illusion through the “push and pull” of color, shape and placement, and use of bold, often primary color for expressive means.
+Hofmann's art is generally distinguished by its rigorous concern with pictorial structure and unity, development of spatial illusion through the "push and pull" of color, shape and placement, and use of bold, often primary color for expressive means.
 In the first decades of the century, he painted in a modernist, though still identifiably representational style, creating landscapes, still lifes and portraits largely influenced by Cubism and Cézanne in terms of form, and Kandinsky, Matisse and Van Gogh in terms of color.
-He began an extended period focused solely on drawing some time in the 1920s, returning to painting in 1935.
-By 1940, however, he began to paint completely abstract works such as Spring, a small oil on panel “drip” painting.
-Art historians have described that work, and others such as The Wind (1942), Fantasia (1943) and Effervescence (1944), in terms of their “painterly attacks,” jolting contrasts, rich color, and gestural spontaneity as “records of the artist’s intense experience” of paint, color, and processes that were arbitrary, accidental and direct, as well as intentional.
-They demonstrate Hofmann's early stylistic experimentation with the techniques that would be termed “action painting,” which Pollock and others made famous by the end of the decade.
-Hofmann believed that abstract art was a way to get at important reality, once stating that “the ability to simplify means to eliminate the unnecessary, so that the necessary may speak.”
+He began an extended period focused solely on drawing sometime in the 1920s, returning to painting in 1935.
+By 1940, however, he began to paint completely abstract works such as Spring, a small oil on panel "drip" painting.
+Art historians have described that work, and others such as The Wind (1942), Fantasia (1943) and Effervescence (1944), in terms of their "painterly attacks," jolting contrasts, rich color, and gestural spontaneity as "records of the artist’s intense experience" of paint, color, and processes that were arbitrary, accidental and direct, as well as intentional.
+They demonstrate Hofmann's early stylistic experimentation with the techniques that would be termed "action painting," which Pollock and others made famous by the end of the decade.
+Hofmann believed that abstract art was a way to get at important reality, once stating that "the ability to simplify means to eliminate the unnecessary, so that the necessary may speak."

 Hofmann's work in the 1940s was championed by several key figures who initiated a new era of growing influence for art dealers and galleries, including Peggy Guggenheim, Betty Parsons, and Samuel M. Kootz.
 His first New York solo show at Guggenheim's Art of This Century gallery in 1944 was positively reviewed in the New York Times, ARTnews and Arts Digest.
-Critic Clement Greenberg regarded that show—and Jackson Pollock's a few months prior—as a “break-out” from the “cramping hold of Synthetic Cubism” on American painting, which opened the path to the more painterly style of abstract expressionism.
+Critic Clement Greenberg regarded that show—and Jackson Pollock's a few months prior—as a "break-out" from the "cramping hold of Synthetic Cubism" on American painting, which opened the path to the more painterly style of abstract expressionism.
 That same year, Hofmann was also featured in a solo exhibition at The Arts Club of Chicago, and two key group shows of Abstract and Surrealist art in America, curated by Sidney Janis and Parsons.
-Reviewing a 1945 Hofmann exhibit, Greenberg wrote, “Hofmann has become a force to be reckoned with in the practice as well as in the interpretation of modern art.”
-Not all critics were uniform in praise; for example, Robert Coates, one of the first to call the new work “abstract expressionism,” expressed skepticism about the “spatter-and-daub” style of painting in a 1946 review of Hofmann's work.
+Reviewing a 1945 Hofmann exhibit, Greenberg wrote, "Hofmann has become a force to be reckoned with in the practice as well as in the interpretation of modern art."
+Not all critics were uniform in praise; for example, Robert Coates, one of the first to call the new work "abstract expressionism," expressed skepticism about the "spatter-and-daub" style of painting in a 1946 review of Hofmann's work.
 In 1947, Hofmann began exhibiting annually at the Kootz Gallery in New York (and would do so every year through 1966, except 1948 when the gallery temporarily closed), and over the next decade continued to gain recognition.